 See also "What does this mean for authors who don't use xml2rfc?"

-"What Publication formats be available when the cutover starts?"
+"What publication formats be available when the cutover happens?"

 HTML, TXT, and PDF will be the first publication formats available.
 EPUB

-is also expected, but is likely to be offered at a later date.
+is also expected, and will be offered at a later date.

 "Will you republish any RFCs in the new Canonical format?"

 No. No changes will be made to already-published RFCs.

 "How will images be handled for the plain text version of an RFC?"